CrashCash/FlashAirScripts/README.md

 * Copy the values of **CID** and **VERSION** from your old "config" file

 Unmount the card and remove it from the reader.
-When you put it back in, it should appear on the network, and you should see it from your router.
+When you put it back in, it will use the new configuration, so it should appear on the network.
+You should see it on your router's list of attached devices.
 Try "sdls" to see if it communicates without errors.